 Autoresponder

-An autoresponder is a tool used in email marketing to automatically send emails or a series of emails to subscribers based on specific triggers or time intervals.
+An autoresponder automatically sends an email, or a series of emails, to subscribers based on specific triggers or time intervals.

 An autoresponder automatically sends a prewritten email (or series) when a trigger occurs, such as a signup or form submission.